-Hearings, Possible Sanctions and Appeals
+6.7.5 Hearings, Possible Sanctions and Appeals

-All sexual misconduct hearings, sanctions, and appeals involving a student respondent, whether overseen by the institution's Coordinator or the System Director, shall follow the investigation process set forth in Section 4.6.5, Standards for Institutional Student Conduct Investigation and Disciplinary Proceedings.
-Source: http://www.usg.edu/policymanual/section4/policy/C332/
+All Sexual Misconduct hearings, sanctions, and appeals involving a student Respondent, shall follow the hearing and resolution process set forth in this Policy and Section 4.6.5, Standards for Institutional Student Conduct Investigation and Disciplinary Proceedings.

-All sexual misconduct adjudication involving an employee respondent shall be addressed utilizing the institution's employment policies and procedures.
+All Sexual Misconduct adjudication involving an employee Respondent, shall be addressed utilizing Board and institutional employment policies and procedures.